 Although I think pot roast is best when made in a dutch oven as outlined in the recipe, busy lives dictate the use of other cooking methods.
 If you aren't able to be in your kitchen all day, here are some alternatives:

-How to make pot roast in the slow cooker (Crockpot method):
+How to make it in the slow cooker (Crockpot method):

 - You will still need to sear the roast on both sides.
 Again, cast iron works great for this, but you can use a nice heavy bottom stainless steal pan as well.